Kirill-Kravtsov/drophead-pytorch/README.md

-# Drophead - a pytorch implementation for transformers
+# DropHead - a Pytorch implementation for transformers

 ## Introduction
 This is a Pytorch implementation of [Scheduled DropHead: A Regularization Method for Transformer Models](https://arxiv.org/pdf/2004.13342.pdf), a regularization method for transformers.
 This implementation was designed to work on top of [transformers](https://github.com/huggingface/transformers) package.
 Currently it works for Bert, Roberta and XLM-Roberta.